-Mission Statement – To be “The Place To Go” to teach and learn about fossils and fossil collecting.
+Mission Statement – To be “The Place To Go” to teach and learn about fossils.

-*Collaboration -Contribute anything you find on-topic and want to share.
-Especially the hobbyist aspect.
+*Collaboration –Please share your fossil collecting information-Contribute anything you can on-topic and want to share-especially the hobbyist aspect.

 What We Do:

 *Display informative articles, videos, pictures, and links about fossils, fossil collecting, paleontology,and even archeology.

 *On-topic K-12 lesson plans, how-tos, art work, and humorous “anythings” .

 *Let us know what you need for school and we will do our best to get that for you as well.

 What You Do: